neiltesaluna/docker-frontend-backend/README.md

   <br />

-### Stops and removes all docker containers, images, volumes and networks created.
+### Stops and removes all docker containers, images, volumes and networks created

 We can stop and remove the frontend and backend service using: `> docker-compose down`